AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-restore-database-powershell.md

 $PointInTime="<RestorePointCreationDate>"

 # Restore database from a restore point
-$RestoredDatabase = Restore-AzureRmSqlDatabase –FromPointInTimeBackup –PointInTime $PointInTime -ResourceGroupName $Database.ResourceGroupName -ServerName $Database.$ServerName -TargetDatabaseName $NewDatabaseName –ResourceId $Database.ResourceID
+$RestoredDatabase = Restore-AzureRmSqlDatabase -FromPointInTimeBackup -PointInTime $PointInTime -ResourceGroupName $Database.ResourceGroupName -ServerName $Database.$ServerName -TargetDatabaseName $NewDatabaseName -ResourceId $Database.ResourceID

 # Verify the status of restored database
 $RestoredDatabase.status

 ```

->[!NOTE]
+> [!NOTE]
-> After the restore has completed, you can configure your recovered database by following [Configure your database after recovery][].
+> After the restore has completed, you can configure your recovered database by following [Configure your database after recovery][Configure your database after recovery].
+>
+>

 ## Restore a deleted database
 To restore a deleted database, use the [Restore-AzureRmSqlDatabase][Restore-AzureRmSqlDatabase] cmdlet.